UBC-MDS/programming-in-python-for-data-science/slides/module2_14.md

 ```

 Now we get all the cereals with a protein content of 4g per serving.
 The
-key point to remember here is that we use **2** equal signs, else our
+key point to remember here is that we use **2** equal signs.
+In python a
-code will return an error.
+single `=` is used as an assignment operator.
+We set objects equal to
+something. `==` is a used in python for comparison.
+We check if certain
+values are equivalent to one another.

 Notes: Script here